 We recommend setting your availability before launching so you can easily start scheduling participants as soon as they start qualifying through your project.
 When you connect your calendar, it's even easier to add sessions since you see your availability within the project builder.
 You can also edit the schedule after you launch your project!

-Once all sections of the project builder have been successfully completed (denoted by the green check marks), the "Review & launch" button will be clickable.
+Once all sections of the project builder have been successfully completed (denoted by the white checkmarks), the "Review & launch" button will be clickable.
 If you have any grey checkmarks for a section, go back to that section and find the red error messaging.
 Fix the error, then either move to the next section so the fix autosaves, or click "Save & continue".

-On the next screen you'll see an overview of your project, as well as the cost estimate based on current factors (number of participants, consumer vs. B2B).
-If you run sessions with more participants, less participants, researcher cancel participants, have credits added after launch, etc. this cost may update.
+On the next screen, you'll see an overview of your project, as well as the cost estimate based on current factors (number of participants, consumer vs. B2B).
+If you run sessions with more participants, less participants, researcher canceled participants, have credits added after launch, etc. this cost may update.
 Take a glance through that overview, and launch!

 Your dedicated project coordinator will review your project and will notify you of any errors or suggestions prior to starting recruitment.
 If you need anything updated that you're unable to update yourself on your launched project, email email@example.com and your PC will assist you.